 Take your loved ones to Chapelle de Notre-Dame de la Serra

 It is one of the important parts of our list of 14 things to do and places to visit in Corsica.It is a chapel up the hilltop overlooking the town of Calvi.
 The panoramic view of the town and the waters of the bay make this trekking up the path to the hilltop worth it.
 Every pilgrim is welcomed by the statue of our lady of Serra.
 Superstitions claim that taking your loved ones to the chapel will ensure many years of happiness.

 There is a European version of Easter islands on Corsica as well.
 In the prehistoric site of Filitosa mysterious heads jut out of ground called Dolmens and Menhirs.
 According to the archaeologists these mysterious figures, dating back to the Neolithic era, depict primitive warriors who fought against the Egyptians.
-Weapons and armors were also found from this historic site in 1950.
+Weapons and armors were also found on this historic site in 1950.

 Admire the views from a train